DanEscher98/nomad-specs/CONFORMANCE.md

-# Roam Protocol Conformance Testing
+# Nomad Protocol Conformance Testing

-This document describes how to test your Roam Protocol implementation against the conformance test suite.
+This document describes how to test your Nomad Protocol implementation against the conformance test suite.

 ## Overview

-The conformance suite validates that your implementation correctly follows the Roam Protocol specification.
+The conformance suite validates that your implementation correctly follows the Nomad Protocol specification.
 It tests:

 - **Handshake**: Noise_IK key exchange
 - **Transport**: Frame encoding, nonce management, anti-replay